gnois/losty/README.md

 * Arguments are easily visible.
 * Arguments (un)packing is slower, but may not be significant if there are only a handful of handlers.
-* Switching to a context table is easy for Losty; just append keys to the reques (q) or response (r) table.
+* Switching to a context table is easy for Losty; just append keys to the request (q) or response (r) table.
 But the reverse is not.